Fighting for Compensation for Injured Workers in Louisiana

 At Dudley DeBosier, our Louisiana workers’ compensation lawyers know how uncertain your life can feel when you can’t work.
 That’s why we’ll do everything we can to get you the workers’ compensation benefits you need.
 Just dial (866) 897-8495 or fill out a free initial consultation form, and let us put our years of legal experience to work for you.

-Filing a Workers’ Compensation Claim After A Work Injury
+Filing a Workers’ Compensation Claim After a Work Injury

-Workers’ compensation is a form of insurance that provides lost wage and medical benefits to any employee that gets injured in the course of their employment.
+Workers’ compensation is a form of insurance that provides lost wages and medical benefits to any employee that gets injured in the course of their employment.
 In most situations, it is a requirement for employers to provide workers’ compensation coverage for their employees.
 If you get hurt at work, it is important to report your injury as soon as possible to maximize your chances of getting the benefits you need.
 It is also important to document as much information regarding your accident as possible in writing.

-When reporting the incident, you should provide specific information including the names of witnesses, the location of the accident, what caused your injury, and the time of day your injury occurred.
+When reporting the incident, you should provide specific information, including the names of witnesses, the location of the accident, what caused your injury, and the time of day your injury occurred.
 Your employer may refer you to a doctor, however, you have the right to select your own treating physician based on the type of injury you have sustained.

 Workers’ Compensation Disputes

 Employers may deny a workers’ compensation claim for a number of reasons, including: